jbueza/Mojo/README.md

 * Dependency injection on any plugin (pull jQuery plugins into your application when you need them)
 * Publish/Subscribe (by pulling in the pubsub plugin into your application sandbox)
 * Use any other jQuery plugin (jqModal for dialogs, jcarousel for carousels, bbq for History, etc)
-* Controllers (controllers) are mapped to DOM elements to give components functionality
+* Controllers are mapped to DOM elements to give components functionality
-* Controllers are used as a way of creating implementation silos (LoginBinder, RegistrationBinder, ChatBinder, NavigationBinder)
+* Controllers are used as a way of creating implementation silos (Login Controller, Registration Controller, Chat Controller, Profile Controller, etc)

 ### Technical Benefits of being built on top of jQuery